Cecilia (band)

 Cecilia was a pop-rock band based in New York.
 The band was from the Washington, D.C. area, then later moved to Astoria, Queens.
 While not a religious group, the band chose the name Cecilia from Saint Cecilia, patron saint of music and of the blind.
+The band released one album, as The Veltz Family.

 History

 The band was formed by the members of the Veltz family, then living in Vienna, Virginia in 1998 when the three Veltz youngsters, Allison, Drew and Laura, began performing songs written by their father, Kenneth Veltz, at local venues.
-The group was originally an acoustic trio, playing local open mic gigs with Drew playing guitar for his sisters.
+The acoustic trio played local open mic gigs with Drew playing guitar for his sisters.
 When the family's financials were in a downturn, the band became the family business and Kenneth and mother Jeannie joined their children on drums and vocals, respectively.
 The group moved to New York in 2000.
 That same year they recorded Live at Zig's at two live performances in August, which was released in 2001.
 After a string of temporary bassists, Cecilia added Kevin Jacoby in late 2000.
 Cecilia was in negotiations to join Blackbird Records an affiliate of Atlantic Records just before the merger of AOL and Time Warner, which ended Blackbird's affiliation with Atlantic.
 This led to Cecilia being signed by Atlantic Records in early 2001.

 In the aftermath of September 11 the group recorded an EP entitled September in tribute to the firefighters lost.
 They donated the proceeds from the album sales to firefighter charities and the group devoted much of their work in benefit of firefighters at that time.
 After disagreements with Atlantic, the group parted ways with the label in the fall of 2002 before recording an album.
 The EP Off The Record (album) contains demo cuts for that never-recorded album.
 That same fall the band played a series of acoustic shows in the window of the Manhattan Theatre Source and later released a live album from those performances.
 In 2004 the band recorded their first complete studio album, This, through the help of fan funding.
-The band announced in late January 2006 that Kevin Jacoby would be leaving the band and at that time the final version of This had not yet been released.
+The band announced in late January 2006 that Kevin Jacoby would be leaving the band.
 In September, 2006, This was released, under the band name The Veltz Family, rather than as Cecilia.

 Cecilia has toured extensively on the eastern coast of the United States, with regular performances in both New York and Washington, DC areas.
-Cecilia has shared the stage with other Virginia acts including Virginia Coalition, Pat McGee Band and Tim Reynolds, and performed at the legendary Wetlands Preserve before its closing in 2001.
+Cecilia has shared the stage with other Virginia acts including Virginia Coalition, Pat McGee Band and Tim Reynolds, and performed at the Wetlands Preserve before its closing in 2001.